Arctostaphylos pilosula

 Arctostaphylos pilosula is a species of manzanita, known by the common names La Panza manzanita and Santa Margarita manzanita, that is endemic to California.

 Its common names comes from populations on the La Panza Range, near the town of Santa Margarita.

 Distribution

 The plant is endemic San Luis Obispo County, found in three areas: the La Panza Range, the east slope of the Santa Lucia Mountains near Atascadero, and in the San Luis Range near Pismo Beach.

-It grows in chaparral and closed-cone pine forest habitatss, on shale and sandstone outcrops and slopes.
+It grows in chaparral and closed-cone pine forest habitats, on shale and sandstone outcrops and slopes.
 It is found at elevations of 30–1250 m.

 Description

 Arctostaphylos pilosula is an erect and bristly shrub growing 1–5 m in height.

 The leaves are a round, oval shape and dull and hairless in texture.
 They grow up to 3 cm long.

 The shrub blooms in spherical white inflorescences of cone-shaped and downward facing "manzanita" flowers, each just under 1 cm long.
 Its bloom period is December to March.

 The fruit is a reddish-brown drupe about a centimeter wide, that ripen in the summer.